 The cemetery was enlarged in 1913 and the northern extension was purchased from A.J.Parsons in 1939.
 There is an area set aside for RAF burials.

-Just a reminder to grave owners that all seasonal decorations such as Christmas wreaths should be removed by 1 February 2022.
+Just a reminder to grave owners that all seasonal decorations such as Christmas wreaths should be removed as soon as possible.